 Thursday Night High School Scores

-COLUMBIA -- Here are your Thursday night scores from around the Mid-Missouri Area.
+Here is a look at your local scores from the Mid-Missouri area for Thursday, January 24.

 More News